 You cannot tell who will champion you from a static contact list.
 The signal comes from observed change and stated pain, not from a job title.
 A few patterns to watch for:

-• A new hire in a relevant role.
+- A new hire in a relevant role.
 Someone who joined in the last few months is forming their agenda and looking for early wins.
-New leaders change tools far more often than settled ones.
+New leaders change tools far more often than settled ones, and the window is roughly their first two quarters.

-• Public ownership of the problem.
+- Public ownership of the problem.
 A post, talk, podcast, or job description where a person describes the exact pain you solve is the clearest champion signal there is.
+They have already told the market what they are trying to fix.

-• Prior exposure to your category.
+- Prior exposure to your category.
 Someone who used a similar tool at a past company already understands the value and will spend less of your time on education.
+They also know what good looks like, which shortens evaluation.

 How to find a champion before you book a meeting